 A picture of red squirrel in the snow was in our minds for some time.
 Last year we headed to Scotland where the biggest population of UK red squirrels (Sciurus vulgaris) is found.
 Unfortunately we did not get a chance to photograph this ginger coated beauty in the snow.
 Unusually for Scotland, February was without snow.
 This year we've decided to head to Yorkshire Dales which is recognized as an important habitat for red squirrels.
 Upon arrival we've settled down in a small family run hotel.
-In the morning we had a very nice surprise as the weather temperature had dropped down and it felt that the snow was on the way.
-We headed up to the woods.
+In the morning we had a very nice surprise as the weather temperature had dropped and it felt that the snow was on the way.
+We headed to the woods.
 The first snowflakes of the season arrived early afternoon and the ground was covered in white in no time.

 A real challenge began when a heavy snow band moved in.
 Big flakes made focusing very tricky but we couldn't stop trying...

 The whole scene turned into a winter wonderland.

 Late afternoon we headed back to the hotel.
 Dinner was served in the light of candles as there was no electricity due to heavy winds.

 Next morning we headed back to the woods and there was still plenty of snow on the ground.